Kyle Richards Criticizes Lisa Rinna’s Low Blow, Praises Kim Richards’ Response To Arrest Mention

 “I never said anything about your husband.
 Let’s get the story straight.
 I never said one thing about your husband.”

-A flashback scene was shown of the moment, in season 5, when Kim, during a group dinner in an Amsterdam dinner, seemingly threatened to reveal a secret about Lisa’s husband, actor Harry Hamlin.
+A flashback scene was shown of the moment, in Season 5, when Kim, during a group dinner in an Amsterdam dinner, seemingly threatened to reveal a secret about Lisa’s husband, actor Harry Hamlin.
 During a tense argument, Kim suggested that they “talk about the husband.”
 When Lisa responded in shock, questioning whether Kim was really bringing Harry into the argument, Kim suggested that Lisa and Harry were hiding some scandalous behavior of his.
 It was at that moment when Lisa lunged at Kim and threw a wine glass down at the table towards her.

 “Let’s not talk about what you don’t want out.
 What you don’t want out, for everybody to know!
 Everybody will know!
 Everybody will know!”